Decidability of the isomorphism and the factorization between minimal substitution subshifts

-\begin{exem} Using the formula given in the previous remark, the Fibonacci sequence is linearly recurrent for the constant $10\frac{1+\sqrt{5}}{2}$.
-Numerical experiments suggest that the optimal constant is around $2,65$.
+\begin{exem} Using the previous result, the Fibonacci sequence is linearly recurrent for the constant $10\frac{1+\sqrt{5}}{2}$.
+Using Walnut\footnote{Walnut is a software program allowing to answer questions or compute quantities related to automatic sequences.}~\cite{Mousavi2016}, it is possible to show that the optimal constant is 3, but that 3 is only necessary for words of length 1 ($aab$ is a return word to $b$).
+For longer words, the optimal bound is close to $2.65$.
 Similarly, the Thue-Morse sequence is linearly recurrent for the constant $16$.
-Numerical experiments suggest that the optimal constant is $9$.
-For the Chacon sequence, we would first need to consider it as a primitive substitutive sequence (the Chacon substitution not being primitive) to obtain an upper bound on its constant of linear recurrence. \end{exem}
+Again using Walnut, it can be shown that the optimal constant is $9$.
+For the Chacon sequence, we would first need to consider it as a primitive substitutive sequence (the Chacon morphism not being primitive) to obtain an upper bound on its constant of linear recurrence. \end{exem}

-Observe that in the next sections, we do not always suppose that the substitutions are proper, several results being true without that hypothesis.
+Observe that in the next sections, we do not always suppose that the substitutions are proper, several results being true without this hypothesis.